-There have been several conferences springing up in Nigeria, recently.
+Recently, there has been several conferences springing up in Nigeria.
 From technology to youth affairs, to industry-centric conferences and more.
-One common trend I have discovered with these events are the panel sessions.
+One common trend I have discovered with these events are that they have panel sessions.

 Panel sessions involve a discussion-like setting where the panellists are seated most of the time.
 It is less formal than the podium format or any alternative that involves standing.
 Sometimes, there is a Q & A between the panellists and the audience.